pink-junkjard/unittest-notebooks/README.md

 # unittest-notebooks

-- Please ignote this repo.
+- Please ignore this repo.

 - It is used in Unittests for Pink-Gorilla Notebook encoding